 Props to Eric Holland, friend of the newsletter, who clearly understands the PMM job.

-Ditch the manual tracking.
-Let Steve handle the research so you can focus on the strategy that wins the market.
+Stop acting like a manual web-scraper.
+Elevate your role from "data collector" to "strategic partner."
+Let Steve handle the grunt work so you can focus on the positioning that actually wins deals.

 Three articles, posts, or tools you should add to your swipe file.